Welcome to the New York Radio Archive - Where Great Radio Still Lives!

 David has worked for a number of music labels and is an intensive music collector and radio fan.
 He also fondly remembers his friendship with Alison Steele.

-Dr. Zoet, who is the creator of this site, but prefers to remain otherwise annonymous, grew up listening to New York top-40 radio and then to the FM free-form and progressive rock stations from the first day they joined the airwaves.
+Dr. Zoet, who is the creator of this site and is sometimes known as Martin Brooks, grew up listening to New York top-40 radio and then to the FM free-form and progressive rock stations from the first day they joined the airwaves.

 1950's Radio in Color: The Lost Photographs of Deejay Tommy Edwards